anovos/anovos-docs/docs/using-anovos/setting-up/on_aws.md

-### Step 1: Installing/Downloading Anovos
+# Setting up Anovos on AWS EMR

+For large workloads, you can set up _Anovos_ on [AWS EMR](https://aws.amazon.com/emr/).

+## Installing/ Downloading Anovos

 Clone the Anovos repository on you local environment using command:

 `git clone https://github.com/anovos/anovos.git`
-or
-`pip3 install anovos`

 After cloning, go to the anovos directory and execute the following command to clean and build the latest modules in dist folder:

 `make clean build`

-### Step 2: Copy necessary files to AWS S3
+## Copy all required files into an S3 bucket

-Copy the following files to AWS S3:
+Copy the following files to [AWS S3](https://aws.amazon.com/s3/):

 - `dist/anovos.zip`
     -	This file contains all Anovos modules